 As previously announced, during the second quarter of 2008, the Company's Audit Committee initiated a review of the Company's revenue cut-off procedures, internal controls and accounting related to certain customer contracts.
 The Company announced the completion of the Audit Committee review on September 17, 2008.
-In the quarter ended June 30, 2008, the Company incurred professional fees and expenses related to the review of \$2.6 million, pre tax.
-The Company expects to record additional expenses related to this review in the quarter ending September 30, 2008.
-These expenses in the third quarter of 2008 will be significant, but are presently expected to be lower than the amount of such expenses recorded in the second quarter of 2008.
+In the quarter ended September 30, 2008, the Company incurred professional fees and expenses related to the review of \$1.3 million, pre tax.
 The Company expects to incur professional fees and expenses to defend the litigation filed against the Company, which litigation is discussed in Item 1 under Part II of this Report.
 These costs cannot be estimated at this time.